agapic/Data-Analyst-Nanodegree-Udacity/Project 2 - Investigate a Dataset/README.md

 There were several limitations of this analysis based on the data given.

 First, there was only 12 columns of data to work with with essentially three of them being irrelevant.
-Additionally, there was only 891 rows of data, of which 179 were missing important fields such as age.
+Additionally, there were only 891 rows of data, of which 179 were missing important fields such as age.
 Since the data was obviously limited (it was from the titanic which has a finite amount of people), adding other columns such as the passenger's race and bodyweight would be rather useful.

 Second, passenger class is a very vague name for a column.
 I am not sure whether it refers to annual income, or other factors such as education.
 In any case, it would be interesting to see how education played a role in survival.